-We will provide We will regulate We will partner We will advocate Lin 2035 Secretary Parameters E1 Natural landscapes are protected and managed to preserve and restore their biodiversity and cultural values.
-Weed control and revegetation efforts, along with educational signage and infrastructure to safeguard our nature reserves.
+In 2035 We will provide We will regulate We will partner We will advocate Natural landscapes are protected and man to preserve and restore their biodiversity cultural values.
 By enforcing local laws designed to minimise the ecological impact of new developments, sediment runoff into waterways, and illegal land clearing.
 With local landcare organisations, volunteers and 'Friends of' groups to share knowledge, and provide resources and funding for onground works.
 For increased support from state government to manage visitation impacts on our environment and National Parks.
-E2 New development is concentrated within clearly defined areas to avoid impacts on remaining farmland and ecosystems.
+New development is concentrated within defined areas to avoid impacts on remaining farmland and ecosystems.
 All new development applications in line with our Local Planning Scheme and Strategy, encouraging infill development in existing urban areas.
 For greater ability to make planning decisions at a local level.
-E3 Waste is minimised with a focus on keeping resources in circulation.
+Waste is minimised with a focus on keeping resources in circulation.
 Community facilities and services that support responsible disposal and recovery of waste products.
 With other local governments and state government authorities to deliver programs aimed at achieving a sustainable, lowwaste, circular economy.
 For additional investment from state government to support the waste management needs of our growing community.
-E 4 The Shire and community are committed to climate action, reducing carbon emissions and achieving net zero.
-Renewable energy upgrades to Shire facilities, equipment and fleet, and education to assist the community to also transition to lower carbon energy sources.
+The Shire and community are committed to climate action, reducing carbon emissions achieving net zero.
 Applications for renewable energy projects to maximise benefits to locals and minimise risks to our environment.
 With community groups to promote sustainability and encourage low impact living.
 For a stronger position and accountability on climate change at the state and federal level, and for investment into additional infrastructure to support our renewable energy needs.
-E5 Industry, government, community and visitors understand, respect and steward the environment.
+Industry, government, community and vis understand, respect and steward the environment.
 Education and information via signage, our website and social media to build awareness about how we all play an important role in preserving our region's unique landscape.
 Via local laws and other government regulations to mitigate damage to our environment from illegal camping, dumping and other risks to flora and fauna.
 With conservation, tourism and other local organisations to create a 'culture of care' for the environment.
 For funding to manage impacts of our growing residential and visitor numbers on sensitive areas.
-E 6 Water resources are protected and well-managed to ensure ecosystems flourish in the region.
+Water resources are protected and well- managed to ensure ecosystems flourish in region.
 A recycled water scheme, utilising treated wastewater for irrigation on our reserves.
 By imposing development conditions that protect our waterways, and encourage waterwise parks and gardens.
 With landcare and volunteer groups to protect and restore our waterways, and with the relevant authorities to expand our recycled water network.
 For focused attention from state government authorities on future water security in this drying region.
-E7 Strong community partnerships support environmental initiatives and projects.
+Strong community partnerships support environmental initiatives and projects.
 Grant funding, equipment and expertise to build capacity in local environmental groups.
-3 S S S S S S S S S S S S S S S S S S S With local 'Friends of' groups, providing assistance in grant applications, and involvement in large collaborative projects including hands-on work alongside Wadandi Cultural Custodians.
+With local 'Friends of' groups, providing assistance in grant applications, and involvement in large collaborative projects including hands-on work alongside Wadandi Cultural Custodians.